The-Marcy-Lab-School-Code-Challenges/-code-challenge-template/README.md

 ## Instructions

+1. Clone down this assignment to AWS Cloud9.
-1. Code your solution using JavaScript in `index.js`.
+2. Code your solution using JavaScript in `index.js`.
-2. **Be sure to run and test your code throughly!**
+3. **Be sure to run and test your code throughly!**
-3. By the end of Code Challenge, **commit and push your changes up to Github**.
+4. By the end of Code Challenge, **commit and push your changes up to Github**.
+5. Using the browser, verify that your solution is in your remote repo on Github.

 ## Description of the Problem